csci104/docker/README.md

 If you are using macOS or Linux operating system, you can skip this section.
 If you are running Windows, you must install the Windows Subsystem for Linux 2 (WSL2) before installing Docker.

-Follow the instructions below to install WSL2 on your machine: [Windows Subsystem for Linux Installation Guide](https://docs.microsoft.com/windows/wsl/install-win10)
+Follow the instructions below to install WSL2 on your machine: <a href="https://docs.microsoft.com/windows/wsl/install-win10" target="_blank">Windows Subsystem for Linux Installation Guide</a>

 ### Step 1: Install Docker

-Install Docker Desktop from [the website](https://www.docker.com/products/docker-desktop).
+Install Docker Desktop from <a href="https://www.docker.com/products/docker-desktop" target="_blank">the website</a>

+When the installation has finished, open up Docker Desktop to make sure it's running.
+If Docker is running properly, you will see a green icon in the lower left side.

+If you encounter errors in this process, please see the <a href="https://github.com/csci104/docker/wiki/Troubleshooting" target="_blank">Troubleshooting wiki</a>.

 ### Step 2: Create a working directory